 According to JumpSport fitness expert Steve Carver, “Trampolining reduces impact by 40 percent, it allows you to work out harder and recover faster since your body isn’t getting as beat up as it would doing impact exercises on the ground,”.

 Michele Borboa from sheknows.com echo’s the benefits of Trampolining, “Jump workouts are not only a quick way to tighten, tone and build core strength, they can also shred calories and boost cardio as effectively as going for a run — without the stress on your joints”

 Sports Scientist James Winfield points out how many benefits there are to Trampolining, “the ‘push’ motion forces the lymphatic valves to open and the ‘jump’ motion closes these valves at the top of the jump.
-This creates a ‘pump’ effect which moves and recycles the lymph and the entire blood supply through the circulatory system many times during the course of the rebounding session, providing a free-flowing system that drains away the potential poisons – toxins such as dead and cancerous cells, nitrogenous wastes, fat, infections, viruses, heavy metals, and other assorted junk cast off by the cells – from the body.”
+This creates a ‘pump’ effect which moves and recycles the lymph and the entire blood supply through the circulatory system many times during the course of the rebounding session, providing a free-flowing system that drains away from the potential poisons – toxins such as dead and cancerous cells, nitrogenous wastes, fat, infections, viruses, heavy metals, and other assorted junk cast off by the cells – from the body.”

-Regardless of the reasons you want to head to Sky Zone, whether for fun or for a work out, the only certain thing is, you’ll walk out having gotten both.
-Make sure to check out Sky Zone at: http://www.skyzone.com/
+Regardless of the reasons you want to head to Sky Zone, whether for fun or for a workout, the only certain thing is, you’ll walk out having gotten both.
+Make sure to check out Sky Zone at http://www.skyzone.com/